pukepail/control-javascript/README.md

 # my attempt at a forking this as Disable JavaScript has been discontinued!

-my attempt at learning, might fail
+my attempt at learning, might fail, work in progress, use at your own risk

 # Comments below are from the forked project disable-javascript